interrogator/corpkit/README.md

 * n-gramming and keywording can be done via `interrogator()`
 * keywording can easily be done on your concordance lines
+* Use loops to concordance the top results from an interrogation, or check their keyness
-* you can use `editor()` to edit concordance line output
+* use `editor()` to edit concordance line output as well as interrogations
-* You can build a dictionary from a corpus, subcorpus, or from concordance lines, and use it as a reference corpus for keywording
+* build a dictionary from a corpus, subcorpus, or from concordance lines, and use it as a reference corpus for keywording
 * and so on ...

 Included here is a sample project, `orientation`, which you can run in order to familiarise yourself with the `corpkit` module.
 It uses a corpus of paragraphs of the NYT containing the word *risk*.
 Due to size restrictions, This data only includes parse trees (no dependencies), and isn't included in the pip package.